 The accounting for business combinations, divestitures, and related topics such as impairments and segment reporting continues to pose many challenges and remains on the SEC's radar screen.

-Finally, two standards that were issued last year became effective for some companies beginning in January 2014:
+Two standards that were issued last year became effective for some companies beginning in January 2014:

 Among the continuing areas of challenge for preparers and users is the application of guidance for:

 In addition to being complex, applying the relevant accounting guidance often involves significant judgments and estimates to be determined by both financial and non-financial management.
 PwC has a publication series entitled “Mergers & acquisitions - a snapshot” that takes these complex topics and addresses them in a plain-English manner.
 PwC has issued numerous publications from this series which are available, along with other helpful technical alerts, in the “Publications” section of this website.
+PwC recently commenced a series focused on navigating the waters of a cross-border acquisition.
+The series will look at various aspects along the deal continuum, including pre-acquisition due diligence and strategies, financial reporting requirements, tax implications, and post-acquisition considerations.

 This PwC guide explains the fundamental principles of accounting and reporting for business combinations and noncontrolling interests under both U.S. GAAP and IFRS.
 This guide also includes our perspectives on the application of those principles, as well as our insights on the challenges of accounting for intangible assets and goodwill in the postacquisition period.
 Read more